-\end{definition}
+\end{Definition}

-\begin{definition} Let $G$ be a finite reflection group.
-The product of orbits of $G$ with dominant points $\lambda_1, \ldots,\lambda_k$, where $k \geq 2$ and the coordinates are non-negative, is a summation of the elements of each orbit with the elements of other orbits.
-We denoted it as:
+\begin{Definition} Let $G$ be a finite reflection group.
+The tensor product of orbits of $G$ with dominant points $\lambda_1, \ldots,\lambda_k$, $k \geq 2$, is provided by the summation of elements of each orbit with elements of other orbits as